 Pacers are not allowed in the 50 mile race.

+You must have started your 3rd / final loop (left aid station 3 – the start/finish area) by 12:45 PM on Saturday.
 The finish line cutoff for an official finish is 18 hours (Saturday, 6:00 pm).
 All cutoffs will be strictly enforced – we do however reserve the right to pull (or allow to continue) any racer as we see fit.

 If You DNF: